jordalgo/estream/readme.md

 ## Combining Estreams

-Combining estreams is very easy.
-All you have to do is pass the streams you want to merge in an array when you create a new stream e.g. `var estream3 = ES.combine([estream1, estream2])`: this wil flow data and errors from both estream1 and estream2 into estream3.
-However, the combined stream will not end until all of it's parent or source estreams have ended.
+Use the combine function: `var estream3 = ES.combine([estream1, estream2])`: this wil flow data and errors from both estream1 and estream2 into estream3.
+However, the combined stream will not end until all of it's parent/source estreams have ended.

 ## Estream Options
 An object passed as the second parameter when creating new estreams.

-* **buffer** (default: true): If the buffer is on and events are pushed into the Estream they will get stored in the buffer (an array), then once a consumer is added, all the previous events will flow into the consumer as individual actions in the same call stack.
+* **buffer** (default: true): If the buffer is on and events are pushed into an Estream they will get stored in the buffer (an array), then once a consumer is added, all the previous events will flow into the consumer as individual actions in the same call stack.
 You can also pull individual events from the buffer with `getBuffer`.

 ## Inspiration